 ECN terrestrial sites

 There are 11 active terrestrial sites, ranging from upland to lowland and covering a wide range of habitats including semi-natural grassland, woodland, moorland, peatland and arable cropland.
+They form the main component of ECN.
 These sites are operated by a subset of ECN consortium partners.
-Each site has a dedicated and highly knowledgeable Site Manager whose duties include carrying out the ECN protocols and submitting the data to the ECN Data Centre.
+Each site has a dedicated and highly knowledgeable Site Manager whose duties include carrying out the ECN protocols and submitting the data to the ECN central database.

 ECN freshwater sites